shakedzy/dython/docs/index.md

 -------------

 ### Related blogposts:
-Read more about the Nominal tools on [The Search for Categorical Correlation](https://medium.com/@shakedzy/the-search-for-categorical-correlation-a1cf7f1888c9)
+* Read more about the Nominal tools on [The Search for Categorical Correlation](https://medium.com/@shakedzy/the-search-for-categorical-correlation-a1cf7f1888c9)
+* Read more about using ROC graphs on [Hard ROC: Really Understanding & Properly Using ROC and AUC](https://medium.com/@shakedzy/hard-roc-really-understanding-and-properly-using-roc-and-auc-13413cf0dc24)